thuannt-se/music_etl/README.md

 ## Setup
 * Run create_tables.py to create database and tables.
 * Run etl.py to perform extract data and insert into tables.
+## Result
+After successful executing create_tables.py and etl.py, it should create 5 tables: songplays, times, users, songs, artists and storing record extracted from dataset.

+*Note: There's only one record that has artis_id and song_id in songplays table*